Chalarangelo/mini.css/docs/v3/DEVLOG.md

 - Hooked up all color-based events for the flavors page.
 - Coded the `navigation` module's inputs for the flavors page.
 - Coded the `table` module's inputs for the flavors page.

+## 20180515

+- Coded the `contextual` module's inputs for the flavors page.